peterbee/react-singleton/README.md

 ## Questions & Issues

-Please [Please create an issue on Github](https://github.com/peterbee/react-singleton/issues) so I can help and so we can make Singleton better!
+[Please ask questions and report problems in Github](https://github.com/peterbee/react-singleton/issues) so I can help and so we can make Singleton better!